octimot/StoryToolkitAI/INSTALLATION.md

     py --version

-And something like `Python 3.9.13` should appear.
-Anything else besides 3.9.X means that you're in uncharted territories!
-If that is the case, we recommend uninstalling all Python versions (if you don't need them of course) and reinstalling Python 3.9.
+And something like `Python 3.10.11` should appear.
+Anything else besides 3.10.X means that you're in uncharted territories!
+If that is the case, we recommend uninstalling all Python versions (if you don't need them of course) and reinstalling Python 3.10.

-#### 2. Download and install GIT
+#### 2. Download and install GIT for Windows
 Download it from [here](https://git-scm.com/download/win) and then install it.

-#### 3. Download and install FFMPEG
-The simplest approach is to use a package manager like [Choco](https://chocolatey.org/install).
-Once you follow the installation steps for "Individual Use" on that page, you can install FFMPEG using this command:

-    choco install ffmpeg

-Alternatively, you can also try to download FFMPEG from [here](https://www.gyan.dev/ffmpeg/builds/) and manually install it, but you may need to manually add some environment variables after installation.

-#### 4. Install virtualenv
+#### 3. Install virtualenv

 If you installed Python according to step 1, this shouldn't be necessary.
 But to make sure that you have virtualenv, simply run:

-    py -3.9 -m pip install virtualenv
+    py -3.10 -m pip install virtualenv

-#### 5. Download StoryToolkitAI:
+#### 4. Download StoryToolkitAI:

 Open the Command Prompt and navigate to the folder where you want to install StoryToolkitAI.
 Then run:

     git clone https://github.com/octimot/StoryToolkitAI-dev.git

-#### 6. Set up a virtual environment
+#### 5. Set up a virtual environment
 Now create a virtual environment (to prevent messing up with other python packages you may have installed on your OS for other stuff):

-    py -3.9 -m virtualenv venv
+    py -3.10 -m virtualenv venv

 Right now, your installation folder should contain 2 other folders, and the tree should look like this: